-The Independent Health and Aged Care Pricing Authority (IHACPA) developed the national efficient cost (NEC) for services that are not suitable for activity based funding (ABF), as provided by the Addendum to the National Health Reform Agreement (NHRA) 2020-25 (the Addendum).
-Such services include small rural hospitals, which are funded by a block allocation based on their size, location and the type of services provided.5
+The Independent Health and Aged Care Pricing Authority (IHACPA) developed the national efficient cost (NEC) for services that are not suitable for activity-based funding (ABF), as provided by the Addendum to the National Health Reform Agreement (NHRA) 2020-25 (the Addendum).
+Such services include small rural hospitals, which are funded by a block allocation based on their size, location and the type of services provided.4

-ACRRM reiterates that funding arrangements must keep up with the actual cost of providing services in rural hospitals, together with increased accreditation and compliance costs.
+Further to the feedback provided in Section 4 above, ACRRM reiterates that funding arrangements must keep up with the actual cost of providing services in rural hospitals, together with increased accreditation and compliance costs.
 They must accommodate situational change and facilitate readiness to meet future trends, including increased public health demands.